 The total roadway width will be 105.3 feet and the overall facility width, including the landscaped median, will vary from 121.7 feet to 146.3 feet.
 The new facility will overlap a large portion of the existing facility's footprint east of the Park Presidio Interchange.

 How does the Presidio Parkway design affect the traffic between Richardson Avenue, the Marina, and Girard Road?

-The design achieves a traffic flow between Marina Boulevard and Richardson Avenue that is very similar to existing conditions.
-Also, some traffic in the area will be alleviated by the introduction of Girard Road access into the Presidio, which will attract local traffic to and from currently unavailable destinations within the Presidio and points south.
+The design achieves a traffic flow between Marina Boulevard and Richardson Avenue that is very similar to prior conditions.
+Also, some traffic in the area has been alleviated by the introduction of Girard Road access into the Presidio, which attracts local traffic to and from currently unavailable destinations within the Presidio and points south.

 Traffic models of the new configuration for this interchange show no increase in traffic delays for those traveling from the Marina to Doyle Drive, or along Doyle Drive to Richardson Avenue or Girard Road.